Skip to main content

 Refugees have a right under UK and international law to bring their immediate family members to join them.
 We help refugees in the UK reunite with their families through our family reunion work.

-Our family reunion service helps 2,500 family members, on average, to reunite with their refugee sponsors each year.
+Every minute, we help four families separated by conflict, violence, migration or disaster call each other through our family reunion service.
 Without this, thousands of refugee families would not have safe routes to see their loved ones again.

 Our work with refugees and asylum seekers